Lumbee: 2020 presidential election

 During the 2020 United States presidential election campaign, then-candidate Joe Biden announced, on October 8, 2020, his support for federal recognition of the Lumbee tribe by pledging his backing to the Lumbee Recognition Act.
 On October 21, 2020, President Donald Trump announced his support for federal recognition of the tribe via the same legislation.
 The following weekend, Trump held a rally in Robeson County to shore up support among Native Americans.
 During the rally, Trump stated that "[The] Lumbee Nation is forgotten no more!"
 Trump's rally was significant in that it was the first official visit to Robeson County by a sitting US President in history.

 Historically most of Robeson County had trended Democratic, voting for Barack Obama by an 18 point margin in 2012.
 However, Donald Trump carried the county narrowly in 2016, winning by a 5 point margin over Hillary Clinton.
 In 2020, his margin of victory increased dramatically to an 18 point victory over Biden.
 Many attribute this swing in Trump's favor to his visit and explicit support for recognition of the tribe by the federal government.

+Recognition process

+On January 6, 2025, North Carolina lawmakers introduced the Lumbee Fairness Act.
+On January 23, 2025, Trump issued a memorandum stating that the Secretary of the Interior must submit a plan to the US Government on how to federally recognize the Lumbee Tribe of North Carolina.
+Michell Hicks, Chief of the Eastern Band of Cherokee Indians, urged for due diligence to protect the integrity of federal recognition, stating:

+“Any process for evaluating Lumbee’s claims must be rooted in objective standards and a thorough, evidence-based review.
+Self-identification and sincere belief in Indian ancestry, while meaningful on a personal level, cannot mean tribal nationhood and sovereignty.”

+Hicks claimed that experts had found no historical or genealogical evidence to verify the claims of the Lumbee.